NickleDave/blog.nicholdav.info/_posts/2022-12-20-gibsons-folk-physics-as-zen-koans.md

 In the [intro post](link)
 I talked about why the message of his book resonates so much with me.

+##TODO: again, disclaimer that this is an *exegesis*, links to all posts
+##TODO: include summary from end of chapter at *top*?
+And then proceed from there.
+Since it's an exegesis.

 Here I want to talk about the first chapter, where he gives his definition of the term *environment*.
 He starts here because he argues